When Chronic Illness or Life Circumstances Affect Your Holidays Negatively

 Holiday Checklist 3 (For the Supporters): What You Can Do to Support Those with Chronic Illness

 - Engage Their Minds.
 Set them at ease.
 Tell them jokes, chat and gossip.
-Relieve them of the worries that are probably playing on repeat in the minds.
-And yes, you can talk to them like a normal person.
+Relieve them of the worries that are probably playing on repeat in their minds.
+And yes, you can talk to a person with chronic illness like a normal person.
 Chances are, they’ll appreciate that a great deal!

 - Offer to Keep an Eye on the Kids or Pets.
-Whilst yes, children and pets will ultimately be their parents’ responsibility, you can help lighten some of the load.
-Children are full of energy and questions, and you can burn that off by running around with them, and satiating their curious minds.
+Children and pets will ultimately be their parents’ responsibility, but you can help lighten some of the load.
+Children are full of energy and questions.
+Maybe you can burn that off by running around with them, and satiating their curious minds.
 It’s your chance to be that cool aunt or uncle 😉

 - Help to Conserve Their Physical Energy.
 Minimise their need for movement, as this can add up quickly.
-On a normal day some movement is probably good for them, yet attending an event is already an exhausting activity in and of itself.
-Let them chill out on the sofa while you serve up some yummy delicacies (if they can eat them)!
+On a normal day some movement is probably good for them.
+But attending an event is already an exhausting activity in and of itself, when you have chronic illness in tow.
+Let them chill out on the sofa whilst you serve up some yummy delicacies, if they can eat them!